qiboteam/qibo_comb_optimisation/doc/source/index.rst

 Quickstart
 ==========

-Once installed, the plugin allows for...
+Once installed, the qibo-comb-optimisation allows the general user to solve QUBO problems with the built-in QUBO class.
+Along with the QUBO class, there are some combinatorial classes found in :class:`qibo_comb_optimisation.combinatorial_classes`.

 .. code-block:: python